Benjamin Banneker Historical Park and Museum

 Meetings of the Friends of Banneker Historical Park and Museum are held on the fourth Wednesday of the month at 7 p.m.
 (November and December they are held on the third Wednesday).
 All are welcome to attend.

-Three picnic areas are available on a first come, first served basis.
-A pavilion is available by reservation.
+A picnic area is available for groups of 12 and under on a first come, first served basis.
+Banneker's Compass Pavilion is available for groups up to 30 by reservation.
 Please contact the office at 410-887-1081 for more information on reserving the pavilion.

 Programs and Special Events